-By taking the immediate action of hiring an attorney to defend yourself, you are minimizing the chances that your criminal case will have lasting consequences for your career, personal life, and reputation.
-CALL US NOW for a CONFIDENTIAL CONSULTATION at securely encrypted intake form.
-The additional details you provide will greatly assist us in responding to your inquiry., or simply take a moment to fill out our
+By taking the immediate action of hiring an experienced Miami disorderly conduct lawyer to defend you, you are minimizing the chances a disorderly conduct conviction will have lasting consequences for your career, personal life, and reputation.

-*Due to the large number of people who contact us requesting our assistance, it is strongly suggested that you take the time to provide us with specific details regarding your case by filling out our confidential and secure intake form.
+*Due to the large number of people who contact our law firm requesting our assistance, it is strongly suggested that you take the time to provide us with specific details regarding your case by filling out our confidential and secure intake form.
 The additional details you provide will greatly assist us in responding to your inquiry in a timely and appropriate manner.

-ALWAYS INVESTIGATE A LAWYER’S QUALIFICATIONS AND EXPERIENCE BEFORE MAKING A DECISION ON HIRING A LAWYER
+ALWAYS INVESTIGATE AN ATTORNEY’S QUALIFICATIONS AND EXPERIENCE BEFORE MAKING A DECISION ON HIRING A LAWYER IN SOUTH FLORIDA

 The material on this page represents general legal advice.
 Since the law is continually changing, some of the provisions contained here may be out of date.
 It is always best to consult a criminal defense attorney about your legal rights and responsibilities regarding your particular case.